Rust-Bytes/weekly-challenges/README.md

 - **John Philip**.
 Software Dev/ Writer
 - **Elley Duhe**.
 Senior Writer/Editor

+And huge thanks to our contributors: @zjp-CN, and @szabgab who made this project a success.

 ### Support Rust Bytes

 You're Rust Bytes biggest fans, and we love to see it.